The war veteran became famous for raising money for the NHS on his Just Giving page – but how much did Captain Tom Moore raise in total?

 Winning a Pride of Britain Award

-Tom has also recently been given a Pride of Britain Award!
+Tom was given a Pride of Britain Award!
 The veteran was virtually handed the prestigious gong on Good Morning Britain by Carol Vorderman, who told him that she’d give it to him in person when the ceremony goes ahead.